Skip to content

 Consider your wellbeing

-Carrying out a placement can leave you feeling tired and, on occasion, emotional.
-It's vital to take time for self-reflection.
+Placements can be tiring and, at times, emotional.
+Take time for self-reflection.
 Focus on you and allow yourself to experience any emotion that may arise.
 Suppressing negative emotions can impact on your self-confidence and mental wellbeing.

-For free, confidential mental health and wellbeing support, call the Vetlife Helpline on 0303 040 2551 or send them an email
+For free, confidential support, call the Vetlife Helpline on 0303 040 2551 or send them an email

 It’s likely you’re already used to being away from home, but homesickness may resurface when you start a new placement.